opentable/otj-pg-embedded/README.md

 This simply has JUnit manage an instance of EmbeddedPostgres (start, stop).
 You can then use this to get a DataSource with: `pg.getEmbeddedPostgres().getPostgresDatabase();`

-Additionally you may use the [`EmbeddedPostgres`](src/main/java/com/opentable/db/postgres/embedded/EmbeddedPostgres.java) class directly by manually starting and stopping the instance; see [`EmbeddedPostgresTest`](src/test/java/com/opentable/db/postgres/embedded/EmbeddedPostgresTest.java) for an example.
+Additionally, you may use the [`EmbeddedPostgres`](src/main/java/com/opentable/db/postgres/embedded/EmbeddedPostgres.java) class directly by manually starting and stopping the instance; see [`EmbeddedPostgresTest`](src/test/java/com/opentable/db/postgres/embedded/EmbeddedPostgresTest.java) for an example.

 Default username/password is: postgres/postgres and the default database is 'postgres'